This post contains affiliate links. Read my disclosure policy here.

 - 1 tablespoon vanilla extract

-- In a medium mixing bowl, whisk the soy milk, yogurt, and lemon juice together.
+- In a medium mixing bowl, whisk the soy milk and apple cider vinegar together.
 Set aside about 5-7 minutes to create vegan buttermilk (it will thicken and curdle slightly).

-- In a separate large mixing bowl, add the flour, baking soda, and salt.
+- In a large mixing bowl, add the flour, baking soda, baking powder, and salt.
 Whisk to combine well.

 - Now add the wet ingredients into the large bowl of dry ingredients.
-Whisk gently until just combined (some small lumps are fine).
+Whisk gently until just combined.
 Don't overwork the batter or it can cause dense and chewy cupcakes that won't rise well.

 - Pour mixture into each liner evenly about ½ the way full (an ice cream scoop works great for this).
 Don't overfill.

 - Place in the oven on the middle rack for 18-22 minutes until lightly golden.
 To check for doneness, lightly press the surface - It should spring back.

 - Remove the pan from the oven and let them cool for 5-10 minutes before touching.
 Now gently remove the cupcakes and transfer them to a cooling rack.
 Let completely cool before decorating with frosting.